-Outside hanging lights can add a beautiful atmosphere to any backyard, deck, or patio.
+The many outdoor lighting options out there have the capacity to transform any backyard, deck, or patio into something remarkably beautiful.
 But have you ever bought a string of lights only to have it be slightly too long for where you want to hang it?
 And then you have to decide where to put the excess portion because you don’t want to leave it dangling, but you might not want it to look off-balance from the other end.
 If you don’t mind a little asymmetry, then don’t sweat it!
 But if you do, you’re probably wondering, “Can you cut string lights?”
-The short answer is: yes.
+The short answer is yes.

-If you're unsure which lights can be used as outdoor hanging lights, there should be a safety rating on most of them to help you out.
+Step 1: Look at the safety ratings on lights you're interested in purchasing to ensure they are rated for outdoor use.
 A good rule of thumb is that most rope lights, lights that are labeled as patio lights, and Christmas lights are usually safe to be used outdoors because they’re made with durable materials.
-Some Christmas lights are only for indoor use, so even under these labels, it’s always a good idea to look at the rating.
+However, some Christmas lights are only for indoor use, so it’s always a good idea to look at the rating.

 In theory, you can cut any type of outdoor hanging lights as long as you know how to do so safely; however, there are companies that sell string lights specifically designed for being cut to a desired length.
 Note that the ones designed to be cut are far more expensive than standard strands because they come with a large amount of lights to accommodate more customizable lengths.